 It Gets Easier: Subverted, as time goes on, it gets more and more difficult for Mildmay to murder, until he refuses to do it at all, for any reason.
 Like most of the things in the books, this reaps terrible consequences.

-Lighter and Softer: Corambis, while still very dark, is a freaking carnival ride compared to the rest of the series.
+Lighter and Softer: Corambis, while still very dark, is a freaking carnival ride compared to the other books in the series.

 Loads and Loads of Characters: There are at least 50 characters who play a significant part in the plot and that's just from the first two books.
 Confusing is an understatement.